How to Tell If a Role Is Right for You in 5 Minutes

 If you can get an answer to all of these, you should have a pretty good idea of whether the role is right for you or not:

-How long has the agency been working on the role for?
+- How long has the agency been working on the role?
 What stage is the recruitment process at?

 A good consultant will welcome these questions.